-IDS-4130 Mennonite Community and Development OR IDS-4140 Religion and Development

-Area Courses-9 credit hours from the following:

-BUSI/PSYC-2020 Organizational Behaviour

-BUSI-2030 Management and Organizational Theory

-BUSI/PSYC-3000 Organizational Leadership

-BUSI-3300 Not-For-Profit Management

-BUSI-3500 International Business

-COMM-3020 Group Communication and Creative

-ENVS/PCTS-2620 Ecological Peacebuilding Three credit hours of GEOG-1100 Culture, Conflict, and Transformation in Southern Africa

-HIST-2040 History of Native Peoples in Canada PCTS-3120 Cultures of Violence, Cultures of Peace

-PCTS-3600 Art of Peacebuilding

-PCTS/PHIL-3800 Whose Violence?
+- BUSI/POLS-2500 Social Entrepreneurship BUSI/PSYC-3000 Organizational Leadership BUSI-3300 Not-For-Profit Management BUSI-3500 International Business COMM-3020 Group Communication and Creative - COMM-3020 Group Communication and Creative Process - ENVS/PCTS-2620 Ecological Peacebuilding Three credit hours of GEOG-1100 Culture, Conflict, and Transformation in Southern Africa - HIST/INDS-2040 History of Indigenous Peoples of Canada - PCTS-3120 Cultures of Violence, Cultures of Peace PCTS-3600 Art of Peacebuilding PCTS/PHIL-3800 Whose Violence?
 Which Peace?

-POLS-2120 Peace and Conflict in World Politics

-POLS-2200 Human Rights and Dignity

-POLS/SOCI/PHIL-2600 Social and Political Philosophy POLS/COMM/SOCI-3000 Politics, Society and Mass Media
+POLS-2120 Peace and Conflict in World Politics POLS-2200 Human Rights and Dignity POLS/SOCI/PHIL-2600 Social and Political Philosophy POLS/COMM/SOCI-3000 Politics, Society and Mass

-SOCI-2020 Communities and Organizations SOCI-2030 Inter-cultural Theory and Practice SOCI-2060 Sociology of Gender
+Media SOCI-2020 Communities and Organizations

+SOCI-2030 Inter-cultural Theory and Practice SOCI-2060 Sociology of Gender

 Ancillary requirements:

-Modern language-6 credit hours

-One of the following (which may also be counted within the Core Curriculum above):

-BTS-2230 Biblical Perspectives on Peace & Justice

-BTS-2720 Theologies of the Global South

-BTS-2780 Political Theology

-BTS-2800 Theology of Peace and Justice

-BTS-3450 Theology of Power

-BTS-3710 Theology of Mission

-General electives:

-- 1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
-A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - This program requires a minimum of seventy-two hours at the 2000-level or above.
+Modern language-6 credit hours One of the following (which may also be counted within the Core Curriculum above): BTS-2230 Biblical Perspectives on Peace & Justice BTS-2720 Theologies of the Global South BTS-2780 Political Theology BTS-2800 Theology of Peace and Justice BTS-3450 Theology of Power BTS-3710 Theology of Mission requirements for both a major and a minor at the same time.
+A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor.

+1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy

+- 2. This program requires a minimum of seventy-two hours at the 2000-level or above.
 Thus only forty-eight credit hours of 1000-level courses can count toward this program. - 3.
 This program may include a maximum of twelve credit hours of practical skills courses (eg. Applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of nine credit hours of practicum.
-For students who completed PRAC-1000, this program may include a maximum of twelve credit hours of practicum provided that the practicum and practical skills does not exceed twentyone credit hours. - 4.
+For students who completed PRAC-1000, this program may include a maximum of twelve credit hours of practicum provided that the practicum and practical skills does not exceed twenty-one credit hours. - 4.
 The course distribution must include at least six credit hours of course work in a minimum of five subject fields.
 A maximum of three credit hours of practical skills courses may be used toward a subject field.
 The remaining three credit hours must be drawn from other courses within the subject field. - 5.
 The 18 credit hours of the Biblical and Theological Studies requirement constitute a minor if no courses used to meet that requirement are counted toward the major or a second minor.
 The student has the option of declaring a second minor. - 6.
 A student must earn a minimum grade of "C" in IDS-1110 to declare a major in this field.

 Notes regarding the major: